thaddavis/crewai_and_agentops_script/video_script/1/4_begin_building_the_crew.md

 		)
 ```

-And we can call the code in this other file called `crew.py` like this...
+And we can call the code in this 2nd file (called `crew.py`) like this...

 ```update src/our_crew_of_agents/main.py
 from src.our_crew_of_agents.crew import OurCrewOfAgents